RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
-The default is *NOT* to zero out the RTEMS Workspace or C Program Heap.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    This macro indicates whether RTEMS should zero the RTEMS Workspace and C Program Heap as part of its initialization.
-If defined, the memory regions are zeroed.
-Otherwise, they are not.
+    In case this configuration option is defined, then the memory areas used for the RTEMS Workspace and the C Program Heap are zeroed with a ``0x00`` byte pattern during system initialization.

 NOTES:
-    Zeroing memory can add significantly to system boot time.
+    Zeroing memory can add significantly to the system initialization time.
 It is not necessary for RTEMS but is often assumed by support libraries.
 In case :ref:`CONFIGURE_DIRTY_MEMORY` is also defined, then the memory is first dirtied and then zeroed.